Jr-14/clox/docs/LEARNING.md

 architecture, and there are many architectures around.

 ## Why Bytecode
-Bytecode resembles machide code.
+Bytecode resembles machine code.
 It's a dense, linear sequence of binary instructions.
 This keeps overhead low and plays nicely with the cache.
 However, this requires an *emulator* to run, to simulate the bytecode.
 E.g. a *Virtual Machine*, but this adds a bit of overhead, however it is still faster than walking the AST.